svsticky/constipated-koala/INSTALLING.md

 tutorial.

-There is an example file in the root of this repository called `.rbenv-vars-sample`.
-This file is a template for the actual configuration file `.rbenv-vars`, which sets some configuration values for Koala.
-Copy `.rbenv-vars-sample` to `.rbenv-vars`, and edit it according to the instructions in the file.
+There is an example file in the root of this repository called `example.env`.
+This file is a template for the actual configuration file `.env`, which sets some configuration values for Koala.
+Copy `example.env` to `.env`, and edit it according to the instructions in the file.

-Once you're done, you can set up the database with this command:
+Once you're done, you can set up the database with this command (in the Nix shell):

 ```console
 rails db:setup